basile-laderchi/BasWheel/README.md

-OpenSCAD Non Pneumatic Tire v1.07
+OpenSCAD Non Pneumatic Tire v1.08
 =================================
 Loosely based on http://www.thingiverse.com/thing:21486 and http://www.thingiverse.com/thing:17514

 The OpenSCAD Parts Library (http://www.thingiverse.com/thing:6021) is needed.

-v 1.07, 31 May 2013: Fix servo hub (added a small distance between the main hub and the servo hub) v 1.06, 29 May 2013: Added servo hub v 1.05, 27 May 2013: $fn deleted from file and included in function call
+v 1.08, 5 June 2013: Added support from spoke to wheel v 1.07, 31 May 2013: Fix servo hub (added a small distance between the main hub and the servo hub) v 1.06, 29 May 2013: Added servo hub v 1.05, 27 May 2013: $fn deleted from file and included in function call